alicemunsal/dohex/DoHex2.md

 ## Conclusion

 This is my second attempt to write about DoHex Architecture.
 The first one was getting too long and complicated.
 I decided  to split into multiple post.
-I will write about co
+Thread mode, transactions, com